-Figure 4.30 PLACE Betting Simulation with Different Strategies
+Figure 4.15 PLACE Betting Simulation with Different Strategies

-Similar to figure 4.28, the strategy which has the worst result is betting according to the highest PLACE odd in each race which has a total loss of \$14931.
-Betting on a random horse in each race randomly without any consideration or comparing and with an average probability of picking one horses which is in top 3 place is around 21% to 25%, and it has a better performance than betting on the horse with the highest rating in each race majority of the time while final cash balance is close to each other.
+The strategy which has the worst result is betting according to the highest rating in each race which has a total loss of \$9769.
+Betting on a random horse in each race randomly without any consideration or comparing and with an average probability of picking one horses which is in top 3 place is around 21% - 25%.

-Besides, the result of betting on predictions of the old model and lowest odds are close from the beginning while the gap between them starts expanding from the middle, which shows the net profit of betting based on odds has a slower decreasing rate than the prediction one.
-The performance of betting based on the predicted place of new model is close to the results of old model and lowest odds for most of the time, while it has a higher cash balance at the end.
+From the graph, the curve of betting randomly still has the greatest fluctuation while it is the net profit of it is closer to the one of betting on highest rating.
+Besides, the result of betting on prediction and lowest odds are close from the beginning while the gap between them starts expanding from the middle, which shows the net profit of betting based on odds has a slower decreasing rate than the prediction one.